eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/ESS-Kit/page_adoption-view.md

 ### Business value

 If Catena-X members want to minimize their ESS risk and bring transparency into their supply chains, there is a strong need to collect knowledge and reliable information.
-Arguably, the primary added value of the ESS KIT is our simplified cross-company communication coupled with the clearing agency concept.
+Arguably, the primary added value of the ESS KIT is our simplified cross-company communication coupled with the Clearing Agency concept.

-With the Clearing agency in place, business partners subscribing to the ESS KIT, can with confidence collect incidents from multiple actors and a broad range of sources (e.g. receiving incidents from company's internal incident management systems or from public news reports and automated information gathering).
-The clearing agency, as an independent body will among other activities reduce fraudulent cases and consolidate information of potential incidents.
+With the Clearing Agency in place, business partners subscribing to the ESS KIT, can with confidence collect incidents from multiple actors and a broad range of sources (e.g. receiving incidents from company's internal incident management systems or from public news reports and automated information gathering).
+The Clearing Agency, as an independent body will among other activities reduce fraudulent cases and consolidate information of potential incidents.

 The processes of the ESS KIT will transfer information in the respective supply chains to efficiently zero-in on the relevant business partners.
 So, with the ESS KIT, the members of the Catena-X network are enabled to act quickly due to collaboration and standardization.